Why Your Clean Claim Rate Is a Provider Data Problem in Disguise

 Last week, I wrote about the historic arrival of the National Provider Directory on April 9.
 This week I want to be more specific about what the NPD delivers, because […]

-In Bad Provider Data Costs Billing Firms More Than You Think, we established the scale of the problem.
+In Inaccurate Provider Data Costs Billing Firms More Than You Think, we established the scale of the problem.
 Now we trace it.
 Because understanding where bad provider data enters the revenue cycle is the […]

-Bad Provider Data Costs Billing Firms More Than You Think
+Inaccurate Provider Data Costs Billing Firms More Than You Think

 If you run a billing and coding operation, you already know that denied claims are expensive.
 What many revenue cycle leaders underestimate is how much of that expense traces directly […]